collapsed-stacks/startups/questions/9197/i-m-28-years-old-should-i-go-to-university-now-or-intern.md

 - posted by: [mrv](https://stackexchange.com/users/3179297/mrv) on 2016-05-20
 - score: 0

-<p>if you wanna build a company, better get used to doing all the things at the same time.</p>
+if you wanna build a company, better get used to doing all the things at the same time.

-<p>go get your cs degree and a job and continue learning on your own, building things. ;)</p>
+go get your cs degree and a job and continue learning on your own, building things. ;)